Coconut oil can help to get rid of acne scars. But that depends on the condition of the pigmentation and how soon you treat them.

 The chances of getting breakouts are particularly high when treating acne scars with virgin coconut oil.
 Virgin coconut oil has the strongest detox properties.
 (If nothing occurs on your skin, good for you.)

-However, if you were using virgin coconut oil in the first place, then you shouldn’t have to worry about getting breakouts while the scars are healing.
-That’s because all toxins would have been drawn and cleared during acne treatment.
+However, if you were using virgin coconut oil to treat acne in the first place, then you shouldn’t have to worry about getting breakouts while the scars are healing.
+That’s because all toxins would have been drawn and cleared during that acne treatment with virgin coconut oil.

 Last but not least, good skin comes from the inside out.
-So, less meat, less refined food, more fruits, more vegetables, and your skin will shine with as little scars as possible.
+So, less meat, less refined food, more fruits, more vegetables, and your skin will glow with as little scars as possible.